rtm/rtm.github.io/boberator.md

 By extension, we also have a **maybe array pick assignment operator**.

     [a, b] @= if array

+Using computed pickers, given an array of sort indexes, we can apply it using

+    [ *indexes ] @= array

 ## Picking from arguments